Girl Scouts of the USA: Girl Scouts and STEM

-Girl Scouts has incorporated STEM-related programs and badges in order to encourage more interest in Scouts in STEM fields.
+Girl Scouts has incorporated STEM-related programs and badges to encourage more interest in Scouts in STEM fields.
 From 2005 to 2007, more than 8.6 million STEM-related badges were earned.
 The first STEM-related Girl Scout badges, though, can be traced back to the 1913 Electrician and Flyer Badges.
 The first computer-related badges appeared in the 1980s.
 In 2001, The Girl Scout Research Institute, published a 36-page report about the need for more encouragement to get girls into the field of technology.
 An even larger push for STEM programs came after a 2012 study by the Girl Scout Research Institute reported that 74% of teenage girls were interested in courses in STEM subjects while only 25% of STEM industry jobs were held by women.
 Recent endeavors to encourage interest in STEM fields amongst Girl Scouts includes partnerships with companies like NASA, AT&T, and Lockheed Martin.
-NASA specifically paired the Girl Scouts with the SETI Institute to create a 5-year space education program called "Reaching for the Stars: NASA Science for Girl Scouts."
+NASA specifically paired Girl Scouts with the SETI Institute to create a 5-year space education program called "Reaching for the Stars: NASA Science for Girl Scouts."
 The most recent push to help Girl Scouts imagine a future in STEM was the Girl Scout's appearance at the International Consumer Electronics Show in January 2016 to show off Digital Cookie 2.0, a website made in partnership with Dell and Visa, that helps Girl Scouts manage their cookie business online.

-There are four Girl Scout FIRST Robotics Competition teams: Space Cookies Team 1868, Lady Cans Team Team 2881, Gadget Girls Team 4816, and Tin Mints Team 4574.
+There are four Girl Scout FIRST Robotics Competition teams: Space Cookies Team 1868, Lady Cans Team 2881, Gadget Girls Team 4816, and Tin Mints Team 4574.
 The Space Cookies are based at NASA Ames Research Center and were the first all-girls team to reach the finals at FRC world championships.
 They are known for their extensive community outreach and work to expand menstrual equity and eliminate period poverty.
 The Space Cookies helped launch the Girl Scout STEM Pledge, a national initiative to reduce the gender gap in STEM fields by bringing millions of girls into the STEM pipeline.

 Girl Scouts currently has 127 badges and journeys under the STEM category.
 In 2020, Girl Scouts announced the addition of 24 new badges in STEM, entrepreneurship, and leadership.

 The Automotive, Coding for Good, Cybersecurity, Mechanical Engineering, and Robotics badges are all series of three awards that cover different areas in their respective topics.
-These badges can be earned separately, but are all related by the topic that they cover.
+These badges can be earned separately but are all related by the topic that they cover.
 Additionally, these badges mostly have the same name across levels, but have unique requirements for each level that get more complex and in-depth through the different age levels.

 In June 2017, Girl Scouts announced a partnership with Palo Alto Networks to create 18 cybersecurity badges by September 2018.